 e.
 Rows will start approximately thirty (30) seconds apart, time permitting.

 - Riders taking off the start prior to the green flag signal or with the wrong row will be penalized.

 - Riders missing the start of their class must enter the racecourse at the Start Line and complete the start chute.

 - The bicycle a rider starts the race with is the official Bicycle of the rider for that event and may not be switched during the event.

 - A GNCC course may include trails, footpaths, roads, hills, motocross tracks or any type of terrain which can be negotiated by a bicycle.

-- The eMTB course will be marked with the following arrows: White arrows on a red background.
+- The eMTB course will be marked with the following arrows: GREEN arrows on a WHITE background.

-- The course will be open to inspection Friday after 3 pm.
+- Organized Practice: The course will be open to inspection Friday after 3 pm.
+An Organized Practice will be conducted Friday from 4-6 pm, commencing from the eMTB Start Line.
 Participants are permitted to walk or bicycle the course only.

 - Marking, cutting, tampering with or otherwise changing the course in any manner is strictly prohibited.
 Course modifications may only be made by an official.